-- 1. Access to computers, computer system, information networks, and to the information technology environment within the School's system is a privilege and must be treated as such by all students. - 2.
-The School's system will be used solely for the purpose of research, education, and school- related business and operations. - 3.
-Any system which requires password access or for which the School requires an account, such as the Internet, shall only be used by the authorized user.
+- 1. Access to computers, computer system, information networks, and to the information technology environment at Valley Preparatory Academy is a privilege and must be treated as such by all students. - 2.
+The Valley Preparatory Academy system will be used solely for the purpose of research, education, and school- related business and operations. - 3.
+Any system which requires password access or for which Valley Preparatory Academy requires an account, such as the Internet, shall only be used by the authorized user.
 Account owners are ultimately responsible for all activity under their account and shall abide by this Policy. - 4.
 Technological resources are limited.
-All users must respect the shared use of School resources.
-The School reserves the right to limit use of such resources if there are insufficient funds, accounts, storage, memory, or for other reasons deemed necessary by the system operators, or if an individual user is determined to be acting in an irresponsible or unlawful manner.
+All users must respect the shared use of Valley Preparatory Academy resources.
+The school reserves the right to limit use of such resources if there are insufficient funds, accounts, storage, memory, or for other reasons deemed necessary by the system operators, or if an individual user is determined to be acting in an irresponsible or unlawful manner. - 5.
+All communications and information accessible and accessed via the Valley Preparatory Academy system is and shall remain the property of the School.

-- 5. All communications and information accessible and accessed via the School's system is and shall remain the property of the School. - 6.
-Student use is monitored by system operators and authorized staff.
+- 6. Student use is monitored by system operators and authorized staff.
 Student use must be related to the school curriculum. - 7.
-Any defects or knowledge of suspected abuse in the School's systems, networks, security, hardware or software shall be reported to the system operators.
+Any defects or knowledge of suspected abuse in Valley Preparatory Academy systems, networks, security, hardware or software shall be reported to the system operators.